thomasvm/github-jabbr/readme.md

 ## github-jabbr
-Toss your github pushes to a [Jabbr](https://github.com/davidfowl/JabbR) instance
+Toss your github pushes to a [Jabbr](https://github.com/davidfowl/JabbR) instance.
+A Nancy app for handling GitHub [post receive hooks](the https://help.github.com/articles/post-receive-hooks)

 ###instructions
 * git clone this repository